Llisha-Bleu/Election-Analysis/README.md

 >![election_results](./Resources/election_results.png)

 ## Election Audit Summary
->With some modification this script can be used to retrieve a deeper analysis on the demographics of the each coumty, and like wise to get a glimpse of the candidates supporters.
-Script can be used to find out whether we have a larger turnout of younger or older population, the gender, race etc. These are key and important metrics, that can be made available in a matter of seconds.
+>With some modification this script can be used to retrieve a deeper analysis on the demographics of the each county, and like wise to get a glimpse of the candidates supporters.
+Script can be used to find out whether we have a larger turnout of younger or older population, the gender, race etc. These are key and important metrics, that can be made available in a matter of seconds by refactoring this script.
 This can be done, by swapping out and or creating new variable names such as county and or county names.
 >
 >The same script can be also used for other elections to determine the prefered method or most used method of voting, providing that the data is available.